 Over time, convolutional neural networks become much faster and more accurate than the human eye, as they can be deployed in larger areas and can focus on many objects at once.

-The footage captured by a conventional CCTV camera can be processed through video content analysis.
+The footage captured by a conventional CCTV camera can be processed through safety video analytics.
 With the help of VCA, companies can implement specific safety rules, such as identifying if anyone crosses into restricted areas.

 Objects in the footage can be detected and tracked through video content analysis, as it can identify spatial and temporal events in real time.
 VCA can also be used for face recognition and object discovery, classification, and segmentation.